xhxhxhxh/vue-gantt-3/docs/en/guide/usage.md

 Gantt support show time points in time line.

-:::demo Provide time point data in row's timeLine data.
-You also can set `timePointComp` property by provide a custom component, then set timeLine's `useTimePointComp` to true, and provide any params you want in timeLine's `compParams`.
+:::demo Set time point data in row's timeLine data.
+You can set `timePointComp` property by provide a custom component, then set timeLine's `useTimePointComp` to `true`, and provide any params you want in timeLine's `compParams`.
 You can listen event `timePointMoveFinished` when time point move.

 timePoints